 There are two ways to go about it, but ideally, you’re ready to go on an adventure and are dressed appropriately for it.
 That means appropriate footwear and layers as the weather and conditions dictate.
 Hiking boots are pretty important for traction and support, as well as protection from water and mud when present.
 A light or wind-breaking jacket is pretty important as well when in higher elevations or exposed areas like mountain tops.
 Rain jackets or ponchos are a good item to have handy for those rogue showers that sometimes make an appearance in the afternoon.
 However, if you want to be part of the photoshoot, dress in what you want to have reflected in your pictures.
 Location and hike length/condition will be a major factor in determining what you wear.

 Adventures we go on will never be inherently dangerous.
 We will never challenge anything nature deems as unsafe – avalanche conditions, flash flood potentials, etc. Nor will we ever pose on dangerous ledges or be put in a position just to capture “the shot.”
-I will always work with a pup and their parent to assess their skill and comfort with any given trail we hike, as taking these things into consideration goes into the process of selecting a location for a photoshoot.
+I will always work with you and your pup to assess your skills and comfort with any given trail we hike – taking these things into consideration goes into the process of selecting a location for a photoshoot.